Psuedomonas/MonsterDome-Console/README.md

 * Added stamina to the monster object
 * Added level to the monster object
 * updated with changes from version 0.1.1.2
+* Adjusted the file date to reflect date of earliest prototype of this project

 ToDo
 * Adjust combat logic